kankankankankankan/github-trending/README.md

 ## Html

+* 【2025-02-15】[CodeKageHQ / Ask-out-your-Valentine](https://github.com/CodeKageHQ/Ask-out-your-Valentine) - A playful and interactive web experience for asking someone to be your Valentine, featuring charming GIFs and dynamic responses to 'Yes' and 'No' answers.
+Built with HTML, Tailwind CSS, and a sprinkle of JavaScript for interactivity.
+* 【2025-02-15】[paulirish / lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed) - A faster youtube embed.
+* 【2025-02-15】[xlang-ai / Spider2](https://github.com/xlang-ai/Spider2) - [ICLR 2025] Spider 2.0: Evaluating Language Models on Real-World Enterprise Text-to-SQL Workflows
 * 【2025-02-08】[7h30th3r0n3 / Evil-M5Project](https://github.com/7h30th3r0n3/Evil-M5Project) - Evil-M5Project is an innovative tool developed for ethical testing and exploration of WiFi networks.
 It's compatible with Cardputer, Atoms3, Fire, core2.
 You can scan, monitor, and interact with WiFi networks in a controlled environment.
 This project is designed for educational purposes, aiding in understanding network security and vulnerabilities.
 * 【2025-02-01】[valiantlynx / ollama-docker](https://github.com/valiantlynx/ollama-docker) - Welcome to the Ollama Docker Compose Setup!
 This project simplifies the deployment of Ollama using Docker Compose, making it easy to run Ollama with all its dependencies in a containerized environment
 * 【2025-02-01】[jflaherty / ptrtut13](https://github.com/jflaherty/ptrtut13) - A TUTORIAL ON POINTERS AND ARRAYS IN C